auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 ## Add login to your application {{{ data-action=code data-code="AccountController.cs#7:16" }}}

-To allow users to login to your ASP.NET OWIN application, add a `Login` action to your controller.
+To allow users to log in to your ASP.NET OWIN application, add a `Login` action to your controller.

 Call `HttpContext.GetOwinContext().Authentication.Challenge` and pass `"Auth0"` as the authentication scheme.
 This invokes the OIDC authentication handler that was registered earlier.
 Be sure to specify the corresponding `AuthenticationProperties`, including a `RedirectUri`.

-After succesfully calling `HttpContext.GetOwinContext().Authentication.Challenge`, the user redirects to Auth0 and signed in to both the OIDC middleware and the cookie middleware upon being redirected back to your application.
+After successfully calling `HttpContext.GetOwinContext().Authentication.Challenge`, the user redirects to Auth0 and signed in to both the OIDC middleware and the cookie middleware upon being redirected back to your application.
 This will allow the users to be authenticated on subsequent requests.

 ::::checkpoint

 :::checkpoint-default

 Now that you have configured Login, run your application to verify that:
-* Navigating to your `Login` action will redirects to Auth0
+* Navigating to your `Login` action will redirect to Auth0
 * Entering your credentials will redirect you back to your application.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a couple of things to double-check:
 * make sure the correct application is selected
 * did you save after entering your URLs?
 * make sure the domain and client ID are configured correctly